 A gathering place for philanthropy and nonprofits in the heart of downtown Jacksonville

-Completed in 2015, the Jessie Ball duPont Center houses 12 local nonprofits in one of Jacksonville's most iconic buildings — a remarkable Mid-Century Modern structure that was once the city's public library.
+Completed in 2015, the Jessie Ball duPont Center (aka The Jessie) houses 19 local nonprofits in one of Jacksonville’s most iconic buildings — a remarkable Mid-Century Modern structure that was once the city’s public library.

 In addition, development of the Jessie Ball duPont Center allowed its owner, the Jessie Ball duPont Fund, to: